Christoffer Urne: Early life and education

 Urne was born at Halsted Priory on the island of Lolland, Denmark.

 He was a son of Knud Axelsen Urne til Årsmarke (1564–1622) and Margrethe Eilersdatter Grubbe til Alslev (1568–1654).
 He was a brother-in-law of Ove Gjedde who married his sister Dorothy Knudsdatter Urne (1600-1667).
 He attended Sorø Academy 1605-09 and travelled 6 years in Europe.

 Career

 Urne became secretary of the chancellor of Denmark until he became a treasurer in 1617, which he remained until 1627.
 In 1627 was granted supervision of Nykøbing and Ålholm and made commissioner-general of the market towns of Lolland and Falster.
 He served as Steward of Norway from 1629 to 1642.
 After 13 years in Norway he returned to Denmark.

 In 1646, Urne succeeded Just Høg as Chancellor of the Realm (rigskansler).
 He escorted Christian IV to the Norwegian herredag in Christiania.

 Property

-He inherited Knuthenborg Årsmarke from his father.
+Urne inherited KnuthenborgÅrsmarke from his father.
 His wife brought Søbysøgård into the marriage.
 He also bought Nielstrup and Fårevejle.

 Throughout his career he was rewarded with numerous royal fiefs.
 They included Aalholm, Akershus, Tranekær and Dragsholm.
 From 1658 he was granted Lyse Abbey which he exchanged the year after for Halsnøy Abbey which he retained until his death in 1663.